PH-F/idserver-sdk/README.md

 ],
 ```

 Here you're saying that instead of getting a `Entities\User` instance you want a `App\Models\User` instance.
-Then you can use your own class with custom methods and logic.
+Now you can use your own class with custom methods and logic.

 #### Collections

-The IDServer API uses the "JSON Resources" concept in Laravel.
-So when returning collections it also add a `meta` field with some useful information about pagination, next/previous URL, pages, total of pages, etc. To make sure this information is present in the returned object we created a custom collection class, that also have a `$meta` property, a simple object with all those data from the API.
+The IDServer API uses the "JSON Resources" concept of Laravel.
+So when returning collections it also adds a `meta` field with some useful information about pagination, next/previous URL, pages, total of pages, etc. To make sure this information is present in the returned object we created a custom collection class that has a `$meta` property, a simple object with all this data from the API.

 ```php
 $users = ids()->users->all();